-In the latest Halas Intrigue, Patrick Finley looks at three things the Bears can do to beat the Panthers on Sunday at Solider Field:
+In the latest Halas Intrigue, Patrick Finley breaks down what the Bears need to do to upset the Lions:

-The Chicago Sun-Times’ experts offer their predictions for the Bears’ matchup with the Panthers in Week 7:
+The Chicago Sun-Times’ experts offer their predictions for the Bears’ matchup with the Lions in Week 11:

 Ben Roethlisberger threw for 299 yards and four touchdowns, three to Antonio Brown, to lead the Pittsburgh Steelers past the Tennessee Titans.